Ramps

 Nothin’ draws folks like a good ramp supper.

-other spellings: wild leeks, wild onions, spring onions (regional overlap), mess of ramps, ramp supper, and fried taters and ramps
+variations: wild leeks, wild onions, spring onions (regional overlap), mess of ramps, ramp supper, fried taters and ramps

 ★ Ramps have a strong smell - so strong that old jokes say you can spot who’s been eatin’ ’em from a mile away.
 But in the mountains, that scent means springtime. ★